Fat distributions with Reeb directions need not be complex contact: Introduction

 \begin{quote} ``Note that if the answer to the above question is in the affirmative, we can characterize germs of horizontal immersions, given by the $1$-jet prolongation of holomorphic maps $\mathbb{C}\to\mathbb{C}$''. \end{quote}

-Thus, since we answer Question \ref{question} in the negative, germs of horizontal immersions need not be locally equivalent to $1$-jet prolongation of holomorphic maps.
+Thus, since we answer Question \ref{question} in the negative, this proposed characterization of germs of horizontal immersions as $1$-jet prolongation of holomorphic maps does not follow.

-On the second part of this work we prove a stronger result.
-By introducing suitable $C^\infty$-perturbations to our construction, we find infinitely many new examples of fat distribution-germs that possess Reeb directions but such that they do not support complex contact structures (see Theorem \ref{InfiniteCodimension}).
-As a consequence, one of the main contributions of this article reads as follows.

-\begin{theorem} Let $M$ be a smooth manifold of dimension $6$.
-For every point $p\in M$, the space of complex-contact distribution germs at $p$ has infinite codimension within the space of fat $(4,6)$-distribution germs with Reeb directions. \end{theorem}

-This more general statement goes beyond answering Question \ref{question} and provides a more refined understanding both from a geometric and an analytic point of view of how complex-contact germs sit within the space of fat germs with Reeb directions.
-In fact, the infinite-dimensional nature of Theorem \ref{InfiniteCodimension} reflects the fact that admitting Reeb directions together with the fatness condition is far from being a characterisation of complex-contact structures.

 Our construction is subdivided into a number of steps.
 We first construct a semi-global structure (Theorem \ref{mainthm}) in Section \ref{sec:3}; i.e. a distribution on $\R^6$ that is fat only in a proper open subset of $\R^6$ and which possesses two Reeb directions.
 The proof that it does not support a complex contact structure relies on a result by A. Čap and M. Eastwood \cite{CE2003} that can be found in Section \ref{Sec:1}.
 Their work shows that every fat $(4,6)$-distribution on an oriented $6$-dimensional manifold $M$ canonically defines an almost complex structure $J:TM\to TM$.
 Moreover, the obstruction for this structure to being integrable and induced by a complex contact structure is measured by a tensor $S$.
 We will carefully examine this tensor for the particular case of our construction and we will show that it precludes the existence of an underlying complex structure.
 We will later globalise this construction in order to obtain a globally defined fat distribution with Reeb directions not supporting a complex contact structure anywhere (Theorem \ref{thm:global}).
-Finally, by introducing suitable perturbations we will generalise this result to the infinite-dimensional case in Section \ref{Sec:InfiniteCodimension} (see Theorem \ref{InfiniteCodimension}).

-\textbf{Acknowledgements:} The author would like to thank Álvaro del Pino for useful comments to a preliminary version of this work.
-In particular, he asked the question of whether the main construction might also work parametrically, which motivated the author to find the infinite-dimensional family of distributions from Theorem \ref{InfiniteCodimension}.
-He would also like to thank Ángel González-Prieto for useful comments.
+\textbf{Acknowledgements:} The author would like to thank Álvaro del Pino and Ángel González-Prieto for useful comments.
 The author acknowledges support from PID2022-142024NB-I00 by MICINN (Spain).